Doug Whitehead, Director

 Garbage, Yard Waste and Recycling Collection

-- Collection of household garbage, yard waste and recycling has resumed on the normally scheduled day for all routes in Lee County franchise areas that are accessible to collection trucks.
+- Collection of household garbage, yard waste and recycling has resumed on the normally scheduled day for all routes in Lee County franchise areas.

 - Please ensure your recyclables are empty, clean, dry and loose.